WestonSF/ArcGISDataToolkit/ReadMe.md

-# Data Upload & Update
+# Data Update

+### Two tools are available:

+### Remote Server Data Update
 This tool is a process to update data on a remote web server.
-It consits of two geoporcessing tasks (one to be setup on the server and one to be setup where the data is located).
+It consists of two geoporcessing tasks (one to be setup on the server and one to be setup where the data is located).

 * WebDataUpload will zip up datasets and upload them to the server via FTP
 * DataUpdateFromZip will unzip datasets and load them into the database on the server
 * WebDataUpload is the main script to be run and will call the DataUpdateFromZip tool via a geoprocessing service

+### Update from Link
+This tool will update data in a geodatabase from a link provided.
+This link provided will contain a zipped up geodatabase.

 ![Screenshot](/Screenshot.jpg)